christopherwxyz/NetSuiteSDF/README.md

 | updateCustomRecordWithInstances | `<p> U`    |
 | validate                        | `<p> v`    |
 | resetPassword                   | `<p> P`    |

+### (BETA) Quick Deploy

+Enable this feature in VS Code settings.
+Currently it is opt-in, as it is a beta feature.

+If enabled, when a `Deploy` is triggered, the files and objects listed in the `deploy.xml` will be copied to a subdirectory along with the `manifest.xml`, and the deploy will be triggered from there.

+Pros:

+- Avoids the node_modules issue
+- Allows for larger SDF projects
+- Reduction in deploy time from 8-10 minutes down to 8-10 seconds
+  Cons:
+- Untested on Windows
+- Does not work with globs `(SuiteScripts/*)` in deploy.xml

 ### ToDo